lisajacobson/100-days-of-code/README.md

 **Thoughts:** see above ^ because I combined progress and thoughts today.

-**Work:** Sadly I cannot show any visuals from my efforts because this is for work and the system is classified.
+**Work:** Sadly I cannot show any visuals from my efforts because this is for work and is proprietary.